Iknite-Space/iknite-space.github.io/src/content/posts/newsletters/04-recruiting-mentors/index.md

 # Want to Mentor or Collaborate?
 If you’d love to be part of this journey, as a mentor, supporter, or partner, we’d be thrilled to connect with you.

-Send us an email to contact@iknite.studio
+Send us an email to info@iknite.studio